10 Reasons the Best VR Controller is No Controller

 Today’s sensor and hand tracking technology lets us leave handheld controllers behind and interact with VR using only our hands.
 Here are the top 10 reasons why free hands are often the best VR controllers of all.

 1. No need to learn your buttons

 While VR interaction has become more standardized in the past few years, there’s still a significant learning curve with every new experience.
 With buttons, analogue sticks, and triggers, it takes time to figure out what does what.
 How about reaching out and interacting naturally instead?

 2. Hands are truly universal

 For these users, the learning curve with VR controllers feels more like a mountain – and they often don’t have the time or inclination to climb it.
-The struggle with tools designed for dedicated gamers is driving everyone from industrial engineers to eye clinics towards hand tracking as the universal interface.
+The struggle with tools designed for dedicated gamers is driving everyone from industrial engineers to eye clinics to product designers towards hand tracking as the universal interface.